ElDuartte/Blog-Platform/SDS.md

 Project Title: Blog Platform with Live Comments and Newsletter System
 Version: 1.0
 Date: May 26, 2025
-Author: Juan Felipe Duarte
+Author: Juan Felipe

 1. Introduction

 1.1 Purpose
 The purpose of this document is to outline the software design of a Blog Platform built using Ruby on Rails 8.
 The platform will allow users to read and publish blog posts, leave live comments in real time, and subscribe to a newsletter system.

 1.2 Scope
 The application will: